moiph/ub3r-b0t-docs/articles/commands.md

 ```

 ## clear
-Deletes the last X messages from the chat.
-(Discord only) Use .clear # @username to only clear a single user's messages.
-Bot cannot delete messages older than 2 weeks (Discord restriction)
+Deletes the last X messages from the chat. (non-IRC only) Use .clear # @username to only clear a single user's messages.
+Bot cannot delete messages older than 2 weeks (platform restriction)

 `.clear #` `.clear # @username`